TECHNICAL SHEET

 Role:Multimedia Coordinator, Editor, and Web Developer

-Exhibition Venue: Torre Oliva, São João da Madeira (Scheduled for May 2026)
+Exhibition Venue: Torre da Oliva, São João da Madeira (Scheduled for May 2026)

 Medium: Documentary Film, Editorial Publication, and Digital Platform